rarocompany/raromarketing/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.3.1 =
+* Added function trp_translate to facilitate custom integrations by other devs
+* Renamed possibly conflicting lang attribute of the template tag used to detect language

+= 2.3.0 =
+* Added compatibility with Elementor Containers for exclude/include in certain language
+* Added Advanced option to change html lang attribute to a region independent form
+* Fixed issue with ACF plugin when saving metabox fields
+* Fixed issue with the option to Exclude strings from automatic translation when the excluded text is a substring of another excluded text
+* Fixed notice in PHP 8+ versions about passing null variables being deprecated

 = 2.2.9 =
 * Fix: compatibility issue between translation interface and Thrive Architect
 * Fix: make sure processed links are stripped of extra tags